0xBollo/Tutorials/PHP/Cheat Sheets/Basics/04 - Type Checks and Casts.md

 ### `getType()`

-This function returns the data type of a variable as a string.
+This function returns the data type of a value as string.
 ```php
 $number = 4;
 echo gettype($number); // output: integer